wp-plugins/shortcode-widget/readme.txt

 == Description ==

 Adds a text-like widget that allows you to write shortcode in it.
-(Just whats missing in the default text widget) To test the widget you can add the widget and use the shortcode "[shortcode_widget_test]", it will display "It works" on the fronte nd and this will confirm the widget does work.
+(Just whats missing in the default text widget) To test the widget you can add the widget and use the shortcode "[shortcode_widget_test]", it will display "It works" on the frontend and this will confirm the widget does work.

 == Installation ==